yavin-dev/docs/pages/guide/08-start.md

 ### How do i add a CSV file to Yavin?

-### How do i connect to a Verizon Media database that requires authentication?

 ### How do i connect to a new table within a dataset?